vobi-io/vobees-doc/docs/creating-pages.md

 title: Creating Pages
 ---

-In this section, we will learn about creating ad-hoc pages in Vobees using React.
+In this section, we will learn about creating ad-hoc pages in Docusaurus using React.
 This is most useful for creating one-off standalone pages like a showcase page, playground page or support page.

-The functionality of pages is powered by `@vobees/plugin-content-pages`.
+The functionality of pages is powered by `@docusaurus/plugin-content-pages`.

 ## Adding a new page